Table of Contents:

 Daily requirements are expressed in grams of protein, either per kilogram of body weight (g/kg) or per pound of body weight (g/lb).
-In this article, we’ll only mention daily requirements for adults.
+Ranges in the table below reflect known individual variances.

-If you’re of healthy weight, active, and wish to lose fat, aim for 2.2–3.3 g/kg (1.00–1.50 g/lb), skewing toward the higher end of this range as you become leaner or if you increase your caloric deficit (hypocaloric diet).
+If you’re of healthy weight, active, and wish to lose fat, aim for 1.8–2.7 g/kg (0.82–1.23 g/lb), skewing toward the higher end of this range as you become leaner or if you increase your caloric deficit (by eating less or exercising more).

 Also, note that …